ned2/melbviz/README.md

 sudo apt-get install libsnappy-dev
 ```

-Create and activate a new virtual environment, then run:
+Create and activate a new virtual environment, then run, the following
+commands.
+Or, if you use [pyenv](https://github.com/pyenv/pyenv), you can run
+the `make-env.sh` to do all of this in one step (see script to change Python
+version or venv name).

 ```
+pip install -U pip wheel
-pip install -e .
+pip install -r requirements.txt pip install -e .

+jupyter labextension install @pyviz/jupyterlab_pyviz jupyter labextension install @jupyter-widgets/jupyterlab-manager plotlywidget jupyter labextension install jupyterlab-plotly jupyter labextension install @ryantam626/jupyterlab_code_formatter jupyter nbextension install --py hide_code jupyter nbextension enable --py hide_code jupyter serverextension enable --py hide_code
 ```

-Documentation TODO:
-* Getting the data
-* Installing Jupyter Lab extensions
+Download and prep the data:

+    ./get-data.sh